 Lots of mergers and acquisitions among datacom vendors.

 As of Fall 2002, many of these vendors (similar to operators) were reorganizing, selling off divisions, reducing staffing, ... -- due to the Telecom meltdown!
-However, some have survived (or been reborn).
+However, some have survived (or been reborn) and some have not survived.